27 Non-Touristy Things to Do in San Francisco

 Golden Gate Park

-Lakes, museums, and miles of trails make Golden Gate Park a wonderful attraction for both locals and out-of-towners.
+Lakes, museums, and miles of trails make Golden Gate Park a wonderful attraction for locals and out-of-towners.

 Photo by Jeffrey Eisen/Unsplash

-For many, San Francisco conjures images of cable cars and the Golden Gate Bridge; loaves of sourdough and seafood-slinging fishmongers at Fisherman’s Wharf; Victorian houses and steep hills; a storied and sometimes tumultuous past full of beatniks, hippies, jazz musicians, and immigrants from all over the world—all of whom helped build the city into what it is today.
+For many, San Francisco conjures images of cable cars and the Golden Gate Bridge; loaves of sourdough and seafood-slinging fishmongers at Fisherman’s Wharf; Victorian houses and steep hills; a storied and sometimes tumultuous past full of beatniks, hippies, jazz musicians, and immigrants from all over the world—all of who helped build the city into what it is today.

-After living here for nearly 10 years, I’ve learned that all of those things are quintessentially San Francisco, but also that the city has a seemingly endless array of outdoor activities, a vibrant and diverse food scene, world-class museums, and plenty of quirky, smaller sights to discover (and delight), all packed into 49 square miles.
+After living here for more than 10 years, I’ve learned that all of those things are quintessentially San Francisco, but also that the city has a seemingly endless array of outdoor activities, a vibrant and diverse food scene, world-class museums, and plenty of quirky, smaller sights to discover (and delight), all packed into 49 square miles.
 On your next trip to the City by the Bay, my advice is to skip the hubbub at Fisherman’s Wharf and get down with us locals with these great things to do in San Francisco.

-Spend a day at Golden Gate Park
+1. Spend a day at Golden Gate Park

 Did you know that San Francisco’s Golden Gate Park is larger than New York City’s Central Park?
 At 1,017 acres (compared to Central Park’s 843), it’s an impressive urban green space, full of things to discover.
 Some of the top attractions include:

-Golden Gate Bridge in San Francisco
+Golden Gate Bridge in San Francisco as seen from the park

 Lyndsey Matthews

-Bike or walk across the Golden Gate Bridge
+2. Bike or walk across the Golden Gate Bridge

 No trip to San Francisco is complete without a trip to the iconic Golden Gate Bridge.
 To make an adventure out of it, challenge yourself to walk or bike across the 1.7-mile-long landmark.
 If you decide to walk across, it’s worth the extra steps to go part way up Hawk Hill in the Marin headlands for a stellar view of the bridge and city.
 Crossing on two wheels?
-Descend into Sausalito for lunch at sustainable seafood restaurant, Fish.
+Descend into Sausalito for lunch at sustainable seafood restaurant Fish.
 Then take the ferry back.

-Listen to the Wave Organ
+3. Listen to the Wave Organ

-After lounging at the Tunnel Tops, wander downhill to Golden Gate Yacht Club in search of the Wave Organ, a wave-activated acoustic sculpture that produces a variety of sounds.
+After lounging at the Tunnel Top, wander downhill to Golden Gate Yacht Club in search of the Wave Organ, a wave-activated acoustic sculpture that produces a variety of sounds.
 This quirky attraction was designed by Exploratorium artist in residence Peter Richards and built in collaboration with sculptor and mason George Gonzales.

-Picnic beside the Painted Ladies at Alamo Square Park
+6. Picnic beside the Painted Ladies at Alamo Square Park

-Flowers in the spring on Twin Peaks in San Francisco
+Purple flowers among grass in the spring on Twin Peaks in San Francisco

 In the spring, Twin Peaks is full of color thanks to blooming poppies and lupines.